2010 Connecticut Huskies football team

 The 2010 Connecticut Huskies football team represented the University of Connecticut as a member of the Big East Conference during the 2010 NCAA Division I FBS football season.
 Led by Randy Edsall in his 12th and final season of his first stint as head coach, the Huskies compiled an overall record of 8–5 with a mark of 5–2 in conference play, sharing the Big East title with Pittsburgh and West Virginia.
-Due to victories the other two co-champions, Connecticut earned the Big East's automatic bid to a Bowl Championship Series (BCS) game.
+Due to victories against the other two co-champions, Connecticut earned the Big East's automatic bid to a Bowl Championship Series (BCS) game.
 The Huskies were invited to the Fiesta Bowl, where they lost to Big 12 Conference champion Oklahoma.
 It was the first major bowl appearance in the program's 115-year history.
 The team played home games at Rentschler Field in East Hartford, Connecticut.